-Name comes from the American football term when one player on the team moves before the ball is in motion.
+Name comes from the American football term when an offensive lineman moves before the snap (when the ball is put in motion).

 - Yuppie Couple Menko ("Miss Noodle") and Shiruo ("Mr. Soup") in Urusei Yatsura are eternally on the verge of declaring their love for each other when the current episode's lunacy literally runs them over.

 - Watanabe in Excel♡Saga runs into out-of-left-field calamities every time he tries to get somewhere with "Miss Ayasugi" (Hyatt).

 - The most devastating of which was, after they got engaged and are finally about to have sex, Il Palazzo appears and restores Hyatt's memory, and she leaves Watanabe.
 This ends up driving Watanabe insane.

 - A random schoolboy in Rozen Maiden is constantly interrupted by the cast from confessing to Jun's sister Nori.

 - This happens to Momoka on Sgt.
 Frog all the time.